Sai1047/CSE438-Digital-Image-Processing-Lab-Assignment-1/README.md

 **Acknowledgments**

-Special thanks to Audity Ghosh for guidance and support in this lab.
+Special thanks to our honorable faculty Audity Ghosh for guidance and support in this lab.